-Teaching 21st Century Skills
+Teaching and Assessing 21st Century Skills

 Equip students with essential problem-solving and critical-thinking skills.
 In an age of ever-expanding information, rote learning cannot keep pace.
 To thrive, students will need to acquire a flexible, entrepreneurial mindset that propels them to keep learning and adapting to change.
 In addition, they must develop the interpersonal skills to become skilled navigators of a networked, global economy.

 Help students get ahead of the curve—and stay there—by providing meaningful and relevant learning opportunities that incorporate creative and critical 21st century thinking skills, projects, and real-world experiences.
 This workshop will empower you to empower your students for success in school and beyond.Request information